hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 ### Estimate size factors

+<img src="../img/deseq2_workflow_separate_sf.png" width="200">

-The first step in the differential expression is to estimate the size factors, which is exactly what we already did to normalize the raw counts.
+The first step in the differential expression analysis is to estimate the size factors, which is exactly what we already did to normalize the raw counts.
 DESeq2 will automatically estimate the size factors when performing the differential expression analysis if you haven't already done so.
 However, if you have already generated the size factors, then DESeq2 will use these values.

-<img src="../img/deseq2_workflow_separate_sf.png" width="200">

 To normalize the count data DESeq2 calculates size factors for each sample, using the *median of ratios method* discussed previously.
 Let's take a quick look at size factor values we have for each sample: